• Disease Overview

 Treatment

-In many cases, plasmapheresis, or plasma exchange, is used to remove the antibodies that inhibit the ADAMTS13 protease and also add back the functional ADAMTS13 protein.
+In many affected people, plasmapheresis, or plasma exchange, is used to remove the antibodies that inhibit the ADAMTS13 protease and also add back the functional ADAMTS13 protein.
 In this process, blood is removed by a machine from the affected individual, blood cells are separated from plasma, the patient’s plasma is replaced with healthy plasma, and the blood is then returned to the patient by the machine.
 Patients are also routinely given steroids to inhibit the production of the anti-ADAMTS13 antibodies.
-The anti-CD20 antibody rituximab is also used commonly in the treatment of iTTP to also suppress the production of the anti-ADAMTS13 antibodies with an effect that lasts much longer than steroids.
+The anti-CD20 antibody rituximab is also used commonly in the treatment of iTTP to suppress the production of the anti-ADAMTS13 antibodies with an effect that lasts much longer than steroids.

 The blood product SD plasma (VIPLAS/SD) has been approved by the U.S. Food and Drug Administration (FDA) for the treatment of TTP.